Lieb-Robinson bounds with exponential-in-volume tails: Nested commutator bounds

 Each term in parentheses is a sum over all possible sequences of allowed terms of length $m_k$, with repeated entries allowed.
 It is permissible for sequences which do not contribute to a causal tree to appear in the sum because the contribution of these terms must ultimately vanish.
 By construction, none of the terms $\mathcal L_{X_k}$ intersect any of the irreducible paths $\Gamma_i$ past $\beta_i(k)$, and so they may not create a path connecting $R$ to $S_i$.
-Therefore, any sequence appearing on the right hand side which has a non-vanishing contribution still corresponds to a tree $T(M)$ with the irreducible skeleton $\Lambda$.
+Therefore, any sequence appearing on the right-hand side which has a non-vanishing contribution still corresponds to a tree $T(M)$ with the irreducible skeleton $\Lambda$.
 This shows that every non-vanishing term in the summand on the right-hand side corresponds to a causal forest in the equivalence class $[T(\Lambda)]$, and so it appears on the left-hand side.
-For the other direction, every $T(M) \in [T(\Lambda)]$ may be constructed as $M_l\Lambda_{l} M_{l-1}\dots \Lambda_{1}M_0$, where $M_l, \dots, M_0$ are arbitrary sequences of terms that form part of the causal forest but do not create additional paths between $R$ and $\{S_1, \dots, S_j\}$, otherwise they would change the equivalence class of $T(M)$.
+For the other direction, every $T(M) \in [T(\Lambda)]$ may be constructed as $M_l\Lambda_{l} M_{l-1}\cdots \Lambda_{1}M_0$, where $M_l, \dots, M_0$ are arbitrary sequences of terms that form part of the causal forest, but do not create additional paths between $R$ and $\{S_1, \dots, S_j\}$; otherwise, they would change the equivalence class of $T(M)$.
 As explained above, these are exactly the sequences that appear in the sum on the right-hand side.
-Furthermore, each term on the left and each term in the summand on then right correspond to a unique $M$.
-This establishes a bijection between the non-vanishing terms in the two sums, proving the result. \end{proof} In the next step, we can eliminate the contribution of extraneous ``reducible" terms and include in the bound only contributions from the irreducible paths.
-The engine behind this re-exponentiation is the generalized Schwinger-Karplus identity: \begin{lem}[Lemma 5, \cite{chen2021operator}]The following identity holds:
+Furthermore, each term on the left and each term in the summand on the right correspond to a unique $M$.
+This establishes a bijection between the non-vanishing terms in the two sums, proving the result. \end{proof} \begin{defn}[$n$-simplex] We define the canonical $n-$simplex with side length $t$, denoted by $\Delta^n(t)$, as an $n-$dimensional shape bounded by $\{x_1 < x_2 < \dots < x_n < t\}$, which generalizes a triangle in two dimensions and a tetrahedron in three dimensions to $n$ dimensions.
+The volume of $\Delta^n(t)$ is given by

+\end{defn} In the next step, we can eliminate the contribution of extraneous ``reducible" terms and include in the bound only contributions from the irreducible paths.
+The engine behind this re-exponentiation is the generalized Schwinger-Karplus identity. \begin{lem}[Lemma 5 of Ref.~\cite{chen2021operator}]The following identity holds: